Movie Review: Chocolat

 Reviewed by Peter DeHaan

-(While this is not a faith-friendly movie per se, it is faith confronting—and highly recommended.)
+Note that while this is not a faith-friendly movie per se, it is faith confronting—and highly recommended.

 [Read more reviews by Peter DeHaan of other faith-friendly videos and movies.]

 Peter DeHaan writes about biblical spirituality.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of manmade traditions and practices.
 Read more in his blog, books, and personal weekly email updates.